 The user fees and charges schedule is reviewed annually.
-Fees and charges that require formal adoption under s.
-150 of the Local Government Act 2002 may be consulted on in conjunction with a long term or annual plan.
-The fees set out in this schedule will come into effect on 1 July 2024 and will continue until superseded.
-A copy of this policy is also published on council's website.
+Fees and charges that require formal adoption under section 150 of the Local Government Act 2002 may be consulted on in conjunction with a long term or annual plan.
+The fees set out in this schedule will come into effect on 1 July 2025 and will continue until superseded.